BibliothecaDAO/RealmsWorld/docs/index.md

 ## Overview

-[Realms.World](https://realms.world) serves as the central hub for accessing the Realms Autonomous World.
+[Realms.World](https://realms.world){:target="\_blank" rel="noopener"} serves as the central hub for accessing the Realms Autonomous World.
 This platform offers a comprehensive marketplace dedicated to the Loot and Realms ecosystem on both Ethereum and Starknet.
 It encompasses essential ecosystem functionalities like bridging, staking, and NFT minting.
 Additionally, you'll find valuable insights about the various games within the World.
 Built on Next.js 13, Realms.World leverages server and client components for optimal performance and scalability.

 ## Packages